ericallenpaul/EnumSeeder/README.md

 ![Launchclass](launchclass.png)

-The IDesignTimeDbContextFactory is our work-around for this problem and the ideal place to put our new seeding methods.
+The IDesignTimeDbContextFactory is our work-around for this problem.
 I added a class called DbContextFactory.
-It inherits from IDesignTimeDbContextFactory
+It inherits from IDesignTimeDbContextFactory and has our connection string.

 ```csharp
 public ApplicationDbContext CreateDbContext(string[] args)